Antioch Hall, North and South Halls: Antioch Hall

-Antioch Hall (known to Antiochians as Main Building) was constructed in the 1852–53 timeframe by architect Alpheus Marshall Merrifield.
+Antioch Hall (known to Antiochians as Main Building) was designed by architect Elbridge Boyden and constructed in the 1852–53 timeframe by Alpheus Marshall Merrifield.
 It combines elements of Romanesque, Greek Revival and Gothic architectural styles, the latter being most noticeable in its towers.
+The building was inspired by the Smithsonian Castle in Washington, D.C.

 It underwent a massive renovation from 1958 to 1962.
 This included the inset of a concrete structure inside the original building which stabilized it and insulated its interior against weather and degradation.
 The renovation also created four floors, instead of the previous three, and relocated its entrance from the east side to the west side.
+Kelly Hall, a 35-foot-high area between the second and third floors which had earlier been converted from a chapel to become multipurpose event space useful as a gym and an auditorium, was expanded in the renovation to include a balcony, increasing its capacity to over 670 people.

 Antioch Hall was closed along with the College in June 2008; however, while the College reopened, Antioch Hall did not.
 Since the campus's central Power Plant usually provided steam heating to this building and others, and because the Power Plant went offline with the general closure in 2008, Antioch Hall lacked heating which in turn led to plumbing failures and flooding in February 2009.
-Some restoration has been done, the largest from a $500,000 directed grant from Yellow Springs Community Foundation in 2019, intended to tackle projects of immediate need such as reintroducing heating.
-However, considerable additional funding is needed to bring the building back to usefulness, with estimates ranging from $7.5 million to $20 million.
+Some restoration was done, the largest from a $500,000 directed grant from Yellow Springs Community Foundation in 2019, intended to tackle projects of immediate need such as reintroducing heating.
+However, considerable additional funding was estimated to be needed to bring the building back to usefulness, with numbers ranging from $7.5 million to $20 million.

+Restoration of the building in phases was announced in March of 2026.
+Per the plan, Phase 1 would open part of the building for use; Phase 2 would open the 670-seat Kelly Hall auditorium; and Phase 3 would see the building’s towers opened.
+As of September 2026, the building’s first floor was officially available for occupancy, and fundraising was continuing for the upper three floors including Kelly Hall.